kevkevinpal/attackathon/README.md

   - Block height = 300 + index of channel in json
   - Transaction index = 1
   - Output index = 0
+- Set an alias for each node equal to their index in the list of nodes provided in the original graph file.

 ### 2. Run SimLN to Generate Data